 Step one: Exercise

 Yes, it’s a verb buzzed about all the time, but all this talk must lead to positive results because doctors, counselors, and other healthcare professionals are always recommending it.
-And, our area offers the Paul H. Broyhill Wellness Center, the Greenway, several parks, and sidewalks round about Boone to help you enjoy slivers of daylight during the winter months.
+And, our area offers the Paul H. Broyhill Wellness Center, the Greenway, several parks, and sidewalks around Boone to help you enjoy slivers of daylight during the winter months.
 A long walk outside helps refresh your senses, and if it is too yucky to go out, a creative solution may be to brighten up your home and do some jumping jacks, run-in-place, or stretches.
 Any form of exercise will help you warm up the winter blues.

 Step two: Strive to sleep and rest well